dustMason/nicefort/readme.md

 - bugs
   - compass indicators show all active npcs, not just the ones you can see. should be only visible ones
 - worldgen
-  - seasonal spawning of NPCs
+  - periodic spawning of NPCs
-    - always off-screen (not near player)
+    - every night, n (progressively more) bears spawn somewhere offscreen (not near players).
-    - progressively harder with each year
+    - they move from food item to food item and will target players that are carrying food
 - survival gameplay
   - tools (axe, shovel, etc)
     - [x] game support